voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

 Members can create new datasets and can be granted any desired level of permission on existing datasets.
-Members may also have a :ref:`default access level <teams-default-access>` to datasets that use this feature.
+Members may also have a :ref:`implicit access level <teams-default-access>` to datasets that use this feature.

 Members do not have the ability to see or manage an organization's users.